 At Memorial Hermann, we diagnose and treat major types of musculoskeletal tumors.

 In many cases, orthopedic tumors are low-grade and can be treated easily once they are caught.
 Children, for example, have a large incidence of benign tumors and skeletal dysplasias.
 Adult malignancies typically involve soft tissues such as muscle or fat.
 Generally speaking, the incidence of soft tissue cancers (10,000 to 15,000 cases) falls below that of pancreatic cancers (20,000 to 30,000 cases) per year.
-Pediatric malignancies represent a small percentage (10 to 20 percent) of all malignancies in the United States, often with a higher incidence in older teenagers and young adults, aged 18-30 years old.
+Pediatric malignancies represent a small percentage (10% to 20%) of all malignancies in the United States, often with a higher incidence in older teenagers and young adults, aged 18-30 years old.
 The incidence of pediatric osteosarcoma and Ewing’s sarcoma is approximately 2,000-3,000 patients per year in the United States while the incidence of benign pediatric and adult bone and soft tissue tumors tend to be much more common.

 Diagnosing bone and soft tissue cancers can be challenging because there is not a regular screening process for these cancers as part of your normal health routine.
 However, there are some key signs you can watch for.
 Bone cancer can usually present as a break in the bone or as acute pain, while soft tissue cancers often present as soft, painless masses in a muscle, on the skin or near a joint.